fabianishere/traceur/README.txt

     The loader-obj module provides a basic Wavefront 3d object scene loader, with support for materials.

-  * export-ppm
+  * exporter-ppm
-    The export-ppm module provides a simple exporter for the ppm file format.
+    The exporter-ppm module provides a simple exporter for the ppm file format.

   * frontend-glut
     The frontend-glut module is the legacy GLUT frontend of the project based